fxboxed/eugo/content/belgium/cities/ghent/_index.md

 *   Bring comfortable shoes for extra stops

 Remember, **every step you take reveals a new story**

-And if you're curious about overall tour options, take a glance at [top tours](https://www.tourradar.com/b/belgium-netherlands) for some suggestions.

 ### Biking Through the City